MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-enable-application-ledger-entries-different-currencies.md

 ---
-title: Apply Entries in Different Currencies| Microsoft Docs
+title: Apply Entries in Different Currencies
 description: You can apply ledger entries in multiple currencies, for example, if you sell in one currency and receive payment in another.
 services: project-madeira
 documentationcenter: ''